PaulineNimo/PaulineNimo/README.md

 - 👋 Hi, I’m @PaulineNimo
-- 👀 I’m interested in Data
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning more about Tensorflow
-- 💞️ I’m looking to collaborate on Shiny
+- 💞️ I’m looking to collaborate on anything data related
 - 📫 How to reach me paulinewndirangu@gmail.com

 <!---